BMHTheGreat/P2CMPM35/README.md

 We decided it would be more efficient (and easier to understand for the viewer) to set it up as a bar graph like this example though. https://observablehq.com/@d3/zoomable-area-chart

+We attempted to create more interaction for when you moused over each rectangle.
+Text was supposed to appear showing the "Fun" value of each game session, but could not get the value from the CSV to show up as anything other than "undefined".